CraicOverflow89/Krash/readme.md

         - pair
  - consider if `include` should be relative to first script or current one
  - sort out the implicit return of final expression in all callables with short syntax
+ - script parsing should always be aware of script file path for exceptions and debugging
+ - finish classes
+    - anonymous classes (to drop directly into argument of function)
+    - old style class command (not an expression)
+    - init (constructor)
+    - properties (other than declared through constructor)
+    - check names of new properties and methods against reserved method (uses map keys from defaults)
+    - method exists check
+    - add `open` modifier for methods (otherwise final) and maybe abstract?
+ - add the `ref is type` syntax for runtime type checks (returns boolean like equality operator)
+ - test how `methodData` being a property of runtime instance works when calling outer method from inner method

 ### Issues